sorinboia/nginx-experience-aws/guide/5ingress.md

 </details>

-Next we will tell our Nginx Ingress to start using it and start caching:
+Next we will tell our Nginx Ingress to start using it and start caching.
+Create a new file nginx-ingress-update.yaml with the configuration below and apply it.

 <pre>
 apiVersion: extensions/v1beta1
 kind: Ingress